- When will the next fellowship programme take place?

 - Action plan meetings give Fellows the opportunity to ask questions and discuss ideas directly with practitioners and seek input from experts.
 The meetings also provide numerous opportunities for high-level networking.

-- On the application form, Fellows are required to identify potential action plan meeting hosts – a wish list of specific UK individuals, institutions and organisations they would ideally like to meet – and explain how these meetings would help them design and implement their action plan.
-If selected, in the lead-up to the residential programme in the UK, each Fellow is required to work remotely with the Trust to develop this wish list into an individually tailored programme of action plan meetings.
+- On the application form, Fellows are required to identify potential action plan meeting hosts – a list of specific UK individuals, institutions and organisations they would ideally like to meet – and explain how these meetings would help them design and implement their action plan.
+If selected, in the lead-up to the residential programme in the UK, each Fellow is required to work remotely with the Trust to develop this list into an individually tailored programme of action plan meetings.

 - The Trust cannot guarantee meetings with specific institutions, organisations or individuals, but will do everything possible to secure appropriate meetings for each Fellow.